The Day Before You Came: Blancmange version

 In 1984, two years after the song's original release, the first cover version of "The Day Before You Came" was released by British synth-pop duo Blancmange.
 In this version Marilyn French was changed to Barbara Cartland in the lyrics.
+This version also includes a brief interpolation of the Coronation Street theme song after the line "there's not I think a single episode of Dallas that I didn't see."
 The cover charted at No. 22 in the UK Singles Chart and was included on that year's Mange Tout album as the final track.